younghhk/STT461/HW1.md

 1.a There is a really exciting data set included with the default `R` installation, but I can't remember what it's called.
 I think it has something to do with chicken.
 Find it by keyword search and load it into your workspace.

+1.b Add a new column to chickwts that gives the weight in kilograms, rather than grams.
+Make sure the column has a descriptive name, kg.

-1.b Create 2 weight categories, light and heavy.
+1.c Create 2 weight categories, light and heavy.
 If weight is less than 150g, assign *light*.
 Otherwise,  *heavy*.
 Make sure the column has a descriptive name, *weightcat*.

-1.3 Compute the minimum, maximum, mean and median of weight.
+1.d Compute the minimum, maximum, mean and median of weight.

-1.4 Make a box-and-whiskers plot showing the distribution of chicken weight according to feed type.
+1.e Make a box-and-whiskers plot showing the distribution of chicken weight according to feed type.
 Make sure to label the axes appropriately.

 **Problem 2**